edcsu/covid-web-app/README.md

 The API used to get the information is [NOVELCovid19API](https://corona.lmao.ninja/docs/).
 A big thanks to the maintainers for the hardwork put in to provide constantly updated official data.

+### Awesome novelCOVID19 Recognition

+This application is listed on [Awesome NovelCOVID](https://corona.lmao.ninja/docs/).
+Its a curated list of projects using the NovelCOVID API.